mivuzu/rv32i-v1/README.md

 ## Build & Run (example flow)

-Commands here are indicative, adapt to your repo layout and board toolchain.
+Commands here are indicative, adapt to your board toolchain.
+If you run them as is, without changing the Makefile or project all, a bitstream for the ECP5 Ev.
+Board will be generated and loaded.

-1) Install yosys, nextpnr-ecp5, ecppack and openFPGALoader.
+1) Install yosys, nextpnr-ecp5, ecppack and openFPGALoader (or whatever tools your toolchain requires and modify Makefile).
-2) Configure board constraints (UART pins, clock).
+2) Configure board constraints (UART pins, clock, etc. on `lib/pins.lpf`).
 3) Synthesize, place & route, pack:

        make bitstream